drostlab/retrocombinator/cran-comments.md

     libs   4.5Mb
 ```

+* This R package uses C++ code underneath for optimisation, and links the C++
-* On some machines, where binaries are compiled with debugging symbols, the
+  code to R using the Rcpp package.
+On some machines, where binaries are
+  compiled with debugging symbols left in, the overall installed size becomes
-  installed size is 5.1Mb, with the libs directory taking up 4.5Mb.
-On any
+  *5.1Mb*, with the libs directory taking up *4.5Mb*.
+On any machine that strips
-  machine that strips out this debug information during compilation,
+  out this debug information during compilation, which is what most machines do,
+  this is not a problem.
+On exceptional machines, debugging information can be
-  (by having `SHLIB_CXX11LDFLAGS = -Wl,-S -shared` in `Makevars`), this is not
+  stripped out by having `SHLIB_CXX11LDFLAGS = -Wl,-S -shared` in `Makevars`,
-  an issue.
+  which dramatically reduces the size of the package.

 ```
 Possibly mis-spelled words in DESCRIPTION: